RP

 40 minutes, mostly cooking

-Plan for 20 minutes of prep and 20 minutes of cook time.
-The key middle cue is: Arrange marinated tuna, sliced avocado, diced cucumber, and edamame in sections on top of the rice.
+Plan for 20 minutes prep and 20 minutes cooking.
+Midway check: Arrange marinated tuna, sliced avocado, diced cucumber, and edamame in sections on top of the rice.

 Flavor logic